josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 ## Prerequisites

-Godot bundles the parts of .NET needed to run already compiled games.
+Godot bundles the parts of .NET needed to run already-compiled games.
 However, Godot does not bundle the tools required to build and compile games, such as MSBuild and the C# compiler.
 These are included in the .NET SDK, and need to be installed separately.